Theme Park Review Forum Index

 As promised, we were the first ones in line and totally psyched!
 Sure, the Pepsi Python was a kickass ride, but this would be the first real coaster of the trip!
 And it was REAL something, that’s for sure!
 LOL.

 I walked off of the ride saying “that was great!”
 But I wouldn’t get back in line.
 The ride was one of the most intense experiences I’ve had on a roller coaster.
 It wasn’t a bad ride by any means, but there was something uncomfortable about it.
-Most of it insane, crazy, and fun, but parts weren’t terribly enjoyable (the reverse-banked hump comes to mind Laughing ).
+Most of it insane, crazy, and fun, but parts weren’t terribly enjoyable (the reverse-banked hump comes to mind ).
 It’s hard to explain because I don’t want to sound like I’m just ragging on the Voyage.
 To sum it up, I like what TJ said when we hit the brakes—“Wooden coasters aren’t supposed to go that fast”.

 That being said, I liked the ride.
 I just needed to nurse myself back to health a bit before jumping back in line.
 Besides, there were a few other credits to get!